tvl83/dadproposals/proposals/02-websiteProductOwner.md

 I will also create and disperse bounties to motivate the community contributions to the website.

+I will set up Continuous Integration/Continuous Deployment (CI/CD) so that pull requests that are approved and merged will automatically be pushed to a `test` environment and then ultimately deployed to the production environment.

+I will be reimbursed for monthly costs that will approximately be $50/month for server costs.
+Actual costs will be invoiced and made publically available.

 ## For
-Voting for this proposal will designate me, Thomas Le, as Product Owner of the official website for the DAPP Account DAO and empower me to perform the duties listed above.
+Voting for this proposal will designate me, Thomas Le, as Product Owner of the official website for the DAPP Account DAO and imbue me to perform the duties listed above.

 ## Against
 Voting against this proposal will not designate me, Thomas Le, as Product Owner of the official website for the DAPP Account DAO.